bekkayya/session_manager/README.md

 ### sessions
  save data is broken into session files, which contain checkpoints and a rolling autosave

-		each checkpoint contains the prompt, response, parameters, and model settings autosaves contain the current state of the input and output text boxes session files can then have their checkpoint data and parameters loaded manually or automatically
+   > each checkpoint contains the prompt, response, parameters, and model settings
+	 autosaves contain the current state of the input and output text boxes

+session files can then have their checkpoint data and parameters loaded manually or automatically

 ### features:
+- optional:
   -  save on stop - starting and stopping generation creates a checkpoint (forked feature from AutoSave)
   - auto save - updates the rolling autosave with new data every x seconds
-- auto load session - auto loads the last selected, or newest, session when the server finishes booting
+  - auto load - auto loads the last selected, or newest, session when the server finishes booting
+  - auto session: creates a new session whenever a change to the prompt is made
-- file management - create, select, rename, and delete sessions from the ui
+- file management - create, select, rename, and delete, sessions and checkpoints from the ui
 - json preview - expandable preview to see the selected checkpoint's raw json
 - custom save location config - output_path in settings.json can be used to overwrite the default save location
 - futureproofish - settings are collected from the internal ooba functions, so new settings and sliders should be automatically saved.